jandix/sealr/docs/content/sealr/_index.md

 --------

 We provide some simple sample implementations for different strategies and use cases.
-You can find them in the `examples` folder.
+You can find them on the subpages of the different strategies in the navigation bar on the left.

 Warranity Notice
 ----------------